wri/dl_exporter/README.md

 ### PROJECT SETUP

-The CLI requires a GeoJSON file, and a config file.
+The CLI requires a _GeoJSON_ file or _pickled-tile-keys_, and a config file.

 The GeoJSON file should contain the geometry you want to export.
 I _think_ it needs to be a simple geometry (containing a single feature).
+The _pickled-tile-keys_ file must have the ext '.p', this is how the CLI knows to treat it as a tile list rather than a geometry.

 There are two types of config files: